 After one year of seminary in Toronto, and four years of seminary in New York City, Father Dietrich was ordained to the priesthood on May 25, 1996.
 He spent one year as an assistant at the Cathedral in Lincoln, one year as an assistant at Church of the Holy Spirit in Plattsmouth, four years as pastor at St. Joseph’s Church in Benkelman, and 3 years as pastor at St. Wenceslaus in Wilber before being “called home” to Lincoln to become pastor of Saint Mary’s.

-Now in his 12th year as pastor at Saint Mary’s, Father Dietrich enjoys, in no particular order, celebrating school Masses with the “best-behaved, loudest-singing, most actively participating students he’s ever seen”; chanting the 10:00 choir Mass with the choir and all the “smells and bells” on Sundays; the diversity of the parish and school; living downtown in his old stomping grounds; winters with lots and lots of snow; Christmas; watching the “K” Street traffic from his balcony on Saturday nights while listening to classic rock from the 80’s on his headset-especially after a football game; and grilling a nice, thick steak on occasion, that occasion being supper.
+Now in his 15th year as pastor at Saint Mary’s, Father Dietrich enjoys, in no particular order, chanting the 10:00 choir Mass with the choir and all the “smells and bells” on Sundays; the diversity of the parish; living downtown in his old stomping grounds; winters with lots and lots of snow; Christmas; watching the “K” Street traffic from his balcony on Saturday nights while listening to classic rock from the 80’s on his headset-especially after a football game; and grilling a nice, thick steak on occasion, that occasion being supper.

-Saint Mary’s School and Parish could not have asked for a better or more fitting priest, than Father Dietrich!
+Saint Mary’s Parish could not have asked for a better or more fitting priest, than Father Dietrich!
 We are very blessed to have him here with us!!